wearelighthouse/editorial-style-guide/README.md

 Hyphens are used to join words together ('sabre-toothed tiger', 'cutting-edge technology') or indicate that a word has broken across two lines.
 They should also be used to form a compound adjective ('it was a high-quality product').

+_Note: many words that used to be hyphenated are now written as a single word ('bumblebee', 'handwriting').
+Check the [Collins English Dictionary](http://www.collinsdictionary.com/) if you're not sure whether to hyphenate a word.

 En-dashes are are used to denote ranges ('1970–2017') or to introduce supplementary information in a sentence ('Three hours later – after a stiff drink and several cups of coffee – he was ready to leave the house').

 Because en-dashes can be used in place of a range of other punctuation marks, they should be used with caution.
 The reader has to infer whether the dash has been used as a comma, a semicolon or a parenthesis, which shifts the effort from the writer to the reader.
 Do the thinking yourself, so the reader doesn't have to.